 An overview of fundamental educational principles related to early childhood issues.
 Designed to emphasize the history, theory, trends, principles, and curriculum pertinent to the young child.
 Offered on demand.
+(Fall only)

-322 Seminar in Early Childhood (3).
+Seminar in Early Childhood (3).
 Prereq: EDU 320.

 This course is designed to assist the preschool teacher and directors in the organization and administration of facilities, personnel, developmental materials and equipment, and curriculum concerns relevant to a preschool program.
 Offered on demand.
+(Spring only)